The Jungfraujoch (aka “Top of Europe”) is the highest viewpoint in Europe accessible by train, located at an impressive 3,454m (11,332 ft).

 The system will calculate which Jungfraubahn train to reserve for you and will display the schedule for review.

 The Jungfrau trains are open all year round.
 Since this is a long trip, best to start out early.
-The sample schedule below was made using the May 2022 timeline.
 Check the current schedule as the timeline may change.

 Via Grindelwald Terminal: